5 Tips To Help Your Company Succeed with Additive Manufacturing08 April 2021

 For example, Purdue University and The Barnes Global Advisors (TBGA) have developed two AM Certificate Programs designed to provide participants with fundamental knowledge of AM skills.

-Despite the challenges, establishing a CoE will greatly increase the chances of successfully improving your knowledge and expertise in AM, while developing best practices for using the technology.
+In spite of the challenges, establishing a CoE will greatly increase the chances of successfully improving your knowledge and expertise in AM, while developing best practices for using the technology.

 #4 Partner with universities and research institutions